 and a minor

 course of study.
 Our program leads students through a broadly conceived, integrated study of German language, literary and cultural history and enables them to immerse themselves in contemporary German culture through its acclaimed study group program in Freiburg, Germany.
-For more information about this study group, visit the Freiburg study group
+For more information about this study group, visit the department's Freiburg study group

 page and the office of off-campus study